 Finnish municipalities are obliged to provide all children with pre-school education during the year preceding the start of their compulsory education.
-Parents decide whether they want their child to participate in voluntary pre-school education.
+Pre-school education is voluntary.
+The child’s participation is decided by the parents.
 Pre-school education is free of charge and can be provided at schools and day care centres.

 The purpose of pre-school education is to prepare children for school in various ways.
 The content and aims of pre-school education are laid down in the National Core Curriculum.
 A child retains his or her subjective right to day-care while participating in pre-school education.